apache/cloudstack-documentation/source/adminguide/hosts.rst

 -  This feature applies to KVM hosts.
 -  KVM utilised under CloudStack uses the standard Libvirt hook script behaviour as outlined in the Libvirt documentation page `hooks`_.
 -  During the install of the KVM CloudStack agent, the Libvirt hook script "/etc/libvirt/hooks/qemu", referred to as the qemu script hereafter is installed.
--  This is a python script that carries out network management tasks every time a VM is started, stopped or migrated, as per the Libvirt hooks specification.
+-  This is a python script that carries out network management tasks every time an Instance is started, stopped or migrated, as per the Libvirt hooks specification.
 -  Custom network configuration tasks can be done at the same time as the qemu script is called.
 -  Since the tasks in question are user-specific, they cannot be included in the CloudStack-provided qemu script.